The Spiritual Sasquatch: A New Vision for Christianity

 by Michael R. Burch

-Recently a friend of mine told me that he and his girlfriend had seen a
+Recently a business associate told me that he and his girlfriend had seen a

 Sasquatch.
 He seemed to be convinced that what they had seen was